Abhinand20/MathFormer/README.md

 ## Model Accuracy
 The model is evaluated against a **strict equality** between the predicted target sequence and the groud truth target sequence of the test dataset.
 The model achieved an accuracy of `98.63%` (trained for 20 epochs for 45 minutes on a single GPU).

-For a more comprehensive description of the solution, parameter choices and loss plots, please refer to the file `Solution-Report.docx`
+For a more comprehensive description of the solution, parameter choices and loss plots, please refer to the file `Solution-Report.pdf`